PacktPublishing/Clean-Architecture-with-Python/Chapter_7/README.md

 # Chapter 7

+## Chapter code excerpts
-The code exampes from the chapter can be found in the order of appearance in the files with numeric indexes (ex:
+The code snippets from the chapter can be found in the order of appearance in the `chapter_code_excerpts` folder.
+Examples: `00_error_class.py`
-`00_error_class.py`)
+These are provided for reference and are not meant to be runnable.

 ## Companion task management application